samsquire/ideas5/README.md

 placement algorithm places the parallel for loop task in the right task scheduler in its own copy of the superstep tasks, so the next thread steal events shall pick it up

+a steal events would place the corresponding events in its local superstep at that position, so we can have choreographies

 scheduling can be a tree, ordering is maintained, batched for loop

 coroutine state is an address from the coroutine start, stored with the rsp